IHF World Women's Handball Championship: 1970–1990: Domination of East Germany and Soviet Union

-Two teams dominated women’s handball competitions in the 1970s and 1980s: East Germany and then the Soviet Union.
+Two teams dominated women's handball competitions in the 1970s and 1980s: East Germany and then the Soviet Union.
 In 1971, nine teams were divided into three groups of three.
 The top two teams from each group advanced to a main round consisting of two groups, with the first-, second-, and third-place teams meeting respectively for the final and the classification matches for third and fifth place.
-This edition marked East Germany’s first title, defeating Yugoslavia 11–8 in the final.
+This edition marked East Germany's first title, defeating Yugoslavia 11–8 in the final.

 Two years later, in a competition with twelve teams, Yugoslavia took revenge by winning the 1973 World Championship on home soil.
 This edition also marked the rise of the Soviet Union, which defeated the defending East German champions in the group stage and finished in third place, achieving their first podium finish.
 Yugoslavia claimed its first title after previous final losses in 1965 and 1971, defeating Romania 16–11 in the final.

-Kristina Richter three-time world champion.
+Kristina Richter, the three-time world champion.
 She was inducted into Germany's Sports Hall of Fame in July 2016.

 The 1975 tournament, held in the Soviet Union, saw East Germany emerge victorious ahead of the host nation.
 With no knockout matches or finals, the title was decided based on the draw between East Germany and the USSR (10–10) early in the competition, and, crucially, the Soviet defeat to Hungary, which allowed the East Germans to claim their second title after 1971 without defeating their closest rival.
 For the first time, the United States and Tunisia participated, representing their continents at this level.
-The tournament also served as the qualifying event for the first women’s handball tournament at the 1976 Olympic Games, which was won by the Soviet Union, who later repeated the achievement at the 1980 Olympics.
+The tournament also served as the qualifying event for the first women's handball tournament at the 1976 Olympic Games, which was won by the Soviet Union, who later repeated the achievement at the 1980 Olympics.

 A similar situation occurred in 1978.
 The reigning world champions, East Germany, lost to the Soviet Union in the final group stage (12–14), but the Soviets’ one-goal loss (10–11) to Czechoslovakia in the preliminary round allowed East Germany to be crowned champions for the third time of the decade.
 Hungary completed the podium.
-Two players left a significant mark on the tournament: Waltraud Kretzschmar, captain of the East German team, and Zinaida Turchina of Spartak Kiev, who led the Soviet squad.
-In addition to Kretzschmar, three other East German players became three-time world champions: Hannelore Burosch, Kristina Richter, and Hannelore Zober.
+Two players left a significant mark on the tournament: Waltraud Kretzschmar, captain of the East German team, and Zinaida Turchyna of Spartak Kyiv, who led the Soviet squad.
+In addition to Kretzschmar, four other East German players became three-time world champions: Hannelore Burosch, Kristina Richter, Petra Uhlig and Hannelore Zober.